Speciality: Old Age Psychiatry

 All of the training will take place in the base region in a variety of both inpatient and outpatient areas in both urban and rural settings.
 Trainees remain within one of the 4 regions unless they request an intra-regional transfer according to Deanery criteria.

 Posts are allocated in discussion with the Training Programme Director and Local Programme Leads, taking into account individual training needs/interests (Core training locations, previous experience and developmental needs), the requirement to gain a broad breadth of experience as per curriculum requirements and available posts.
-Trainees may, if requested, also undertake placements in General Adult Psychiatry or Old Age Liaison Psychiatry.
-ST6s can also undertake Acting Consultant posts if available ideally in the last three months of training depending on previous successful ARCP’s.
+Trainees may also undertake placements in Old Age Liaison Psychiatry depending on progress and satisfactory ARCP’s.
+ST6s can also undertake Acting as Consultant posts if available ideally in the last three months of training depending on previous successful ARCP’s.

 In OA Psychiatry ST4-6s usually join the General Psychiatry on-call rota in their training location alongside colleagues from the other Psychiatry specialties.
 In certain areas, this may also include CAMHS.

-You will also get one session to use for Research: discussed more fully below
+You will also get one session to use for Research depending on what is available locally.

 Trainees should also have an hour of weekly Psychiatric Supervision.
 Study Leave is supported, each trainee has a study budget which they claim directly via the TPD.
-The programme has three national trainee’s days which are hosted across the country.
-Flexible training applications will be considered.
+The programme has four national trainee’s days which are hosted across the country.
+Flexible training applications are considered.

 There are Local Programme Leads in each Region;